arinc-shahin-vysakh/open-domainQA/README.md

 2. Finding the most related context to the question
 3. Answering question based on the found context

-**Note:** The "text_data" folder is the sample dataset taken from Kaggle[link text](https://www.kaggle.com/datasets/rtatman/questionanswer-dataset) dataset.
+**Note:** The "text_data" folder is the sample dataset taken from [Kaggle](https://www.kaggle.com/datasets/rtatman/questionanswer-dataset) dataset.
 We need this beside our project, but the Squad dataset will be downloaded inside project and is added to this repo for convenience.

 More details are included in the ipynb file.